laid0724/audi-ecommerce-concept/README.md

 Once you've setup your heroku app, you can just repeat steps 6 & 7 for continuous deployment, unless you need to add further environment variables.

+**heroku is fucking slow since the only hosting options are in US/Europe, i need a better free alternative that supports node.js / dotnet. it also fucking shuts down when it hasn't been accessed in a while, and boots up only when someone visits the site, which takes forever too.**

 ---
 ##### Features to be implemented / Bugs to be fixed, in no particular order:

+TODO:
+products - need a 'variations' property save as jsonb or as a table? probably table (ProductVariations). might also need SKU for stock, see this design: https://stackoverflow.com/questions/45627859/entity-framework-core-challenge-modeling-product-variants-database-design-with
+[
+  {
+    id: int,
+    productId: int (not nullable)
+    size: string,
+    color: string,
+    stock: int
+  }
+]

 #### API